mickelonius/tensorflow-walkthrough/README.md

 (fully connected) layer with 10 outputs, corresponding to the 10 digits in the image set.

-Each weight layer contains more batchnormalization and ReLU operations, in addition to convolution layers.
+Each weight layer contains more batch normalization and ReLU operations, in addition to convolution layers.

 ## Docker